albertattard/spring-boot-camp/docs/01-primer/03-demo/08-dockerize.md

 Successfully tagged contact-us:local
 ```

-If we modify our application and rebuild the docker image, the first two layers are reused and only third and fourth layer recomputed as captured by the following image.
+If we modify our application and rebuild the docker image, the first two layers are reused and only the third and the fourth layers are recomputed as captured by the following image.

 ![Docker Repetitive Builds-Layers]({{ '/assets/images/Docker-Repetitive-Builds-Layers.png' | absolute_url }})